eclipse/lsp4jakarta/README.md

 ![Eclipse LSP4Jakarta diagnostic and quick-fix for invalid RESTful web services usage](./docs/images/restful-ws-diagnostic-quick-fix.png)

 The following is a list of Eclipse LSP4Jakarta language features offered for each [Jakarta EE API](https://jakarta.ee/specifications/).
 Language features will only be delivered for a given Jakarta EE API if that API is found on the project's class path.
-Eclipse LSP4Jakarta is currently targeting Jakarta EE 9/9.1 (jakarta.x namespace).
+Eclipse LSP4Jakarta is currently targeting Jakarta EE 9/9.1 (jakarta.* namespace).

 If you would like to see language feature assistance for a Jakarta EE API that is not yet listed here, please open an issue on the [issue tracker](https://github.com/eclipse/lsp4jakarta/issues).